How to uninstall the application that opens systemnotices.com?

 What is systemnotices[.]com?

-There are many deceptive websites that display fake virus notifications saying that a device (typically, iPhone) is infected and/or there are some other problems that need to be solved immediately, otherwise there will be even more damage done.
-Systemnotices[.]com is one of these websites.
-In most cases the main purpose of these pages is to scare a visitor into downloading some potentially unwanted application (PUA).
+There are many deceptive websites that display fake virus notifications stating that the device (typically, iPhone) is infected and/or there are other problems that must be resolved immediately, otherwise more damage will be done.
+Note that systemnotices[.]com also has this behavior.

 Name | systemnotices.com pop-up |